pritesh1991/vpns/README.md

    ./vpn_connect.sh
    ```

-   This script will generate a TOTP code and attempt to connect to each VPN specified in the `VPN_NAMES` array.
+   This script will generate a TOTP code and attempt to connect to each VPN specified in the `VPN_NAMES` array using macOS's default VPN connection profiles.
 It will automatically enter the TOTP code in the password field when prompted.

 ### VPN Disconnection